oldentomologybldg.png

 V. Proposal Review Committee

 Proposals will be reviewed by a committee co-chaired by representatives from the Provost’s Office and the Office of Research and Innovation.
-The committee will be comprised of representative from:
+The committee will be comprised of representatives from:

 Funding recommendations will be made to the President for consideration and decision.